How Long Will 4mm Brake Pads Last?

 If your brake pads are worn out, there will be less friction and less force applied to the disc, and thus, you are at great risk of an accident as there will be no proper resistance from the brakes to bring down/stop the vehicle.

-Thus, using the vehicle at less than 4mm brake pads can damage the rotors and badly affect your vehicle’s performance.
+So using a vehicle with less than 4mm brake pads can damage the rotors and badly affect your vehicle’s performance.

-Therefore it is better that you should not take risks with the brake pads and get them changed before they get less than 4mm.
+Therefore you should not take risks with the brake pads and get them changed before they get less than 4mm.
 You can do a simple test and check the thickness of the brake pads.
-If you find that it is less than the minimum valve, do not waste a minute in getting them replaced.
+If you find that it is less than the minimum valve, do not waste a minute in getting it replaced.

 How Do You Know When Your Brake Pads Are Worn Out?